- The Speech Center

 Pre-Professional Programs Assistance

 The Director of the Health Professions works closely with students who are interested in any of the health fields.
 Career information and counseling are provided to assist students in career exploration, selecting courses, preparing for required national admissions exams, and applying for admission to professional schools.
 Advising is provided to aid students understanding of various healthcare careers and the changing nature of the healthcare environment.
 Students are encouraged to pursue professions that allow them to use their gifts and contribute to the health of society worldwide.
 Guidance is provided through informational workshops, opportunities to meet and speak with healthcare professionals on and off campus and personalized advising.
-The Health Professions Committee, comprised of faculty members from the sciences and humanities, contributes to the student's decision-making process and preparation by conducting mock interviews and scholarship selection.
+The Health Professions Faculty Committee, comprised of faculty members from a variety of disciplines supports student progress through conducting mock interviews, scholarship selection and the Medical/Dental School Committee Letter Review process.
 All students interested in a health profession are strongly encouraged to visit the Health Professions Office early in their studies.
 See the Science Area Programs section of this catalog for additional information.

 The Pre-Law Program at Wheaton is designed to assist students in exploring or confirming a calling to service in the legal profession.
 The Pre-Law Program provides students with access to a variety of resources, activities, and events that focus on mastering the law school admissions process, preparing for a legal education, and understanding the legal profession.
 Further information on the Pre-Law Program is available at https://www.wheaton.edu/prelaw.